LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-custom-code.md

 <img style="width:600px" src="img/ConvoBuilder/interactions_codeIndicator.png">

-Check for this to understand at a glance whether there's code in the Process User Response, Pre-Process Code or Post-Process Code in the interaction.
+Check for this to understand at a glance whether there's code in the Pre-Process Code, Process User Response code, or Post-Process Code in the interaction.

-You'll also see this green dot next to the name of any tab that contains custom code:
+You'll also see this green dot next to the name of any code tab that contains custom code:

 <img style="width:600px" src="img/ConvoBuilder/interactions_codeIndicator2.png">